-Artist Residency Training and Workshops
+Artist Residency and Training

 Artists are selected through an open call, are evaluated through a panel process during the late spring and early summer, and finalists are organized into two categories:

 Resident Fellows: Two artists receiving $10,000 in support, full-time access to a studio at the Jamaica Art Center (JAC), and immersion in the ARTWorks Seminar Series.
 The Resident Fellows’ experience culminates in a curated two-person exhibit at JAC and inclusion in the ARTWorks catalog.